-We further assume that the values of $X$ are taken from unrestricted domain $\mathcal{A}$.
+Further assume that the values of $X$ are taken from some domain $\mathcal{A}$.
 A local decision rule can be defined as a function $r: \mathcal{A} \rightarrow \{-1, 1\}$.
 A data point is covered by rule $r$ as positive sample if and only if $r(x^i_1, \cdots, x^i_s) = 1$.
-The quality of a decision rule is measured by a real-valued function: $\varphi(r) \rightarrow \mathbb{R}$ on how it can discriminate the label $Y$.
-In this paper, we mainly consider $Y$ as binary class, though it can be generalized to multi-class.
-Now we formulate the main target problem for this paper: \begin{problem}[Robust Decision Rule Ensembles] Given a dataset $\mathcal{D} = \{D_e\}_1^K$, $D_e = \{x^i, y^i\}_1^{N^e}$ that comes from an environment governed by a underlying system and other environments after interventions.
+The quality of a decision rule is measured by a function $\varphi(r) \rightarrow \mathbb{R}$, gauging discrimination of label $Y$.
+We mainly consider $Y$ as binary class, though it can be generalized to multi-class.
+Now we formulate the main target problem for this paper: \begin{problem}[Robust Decision Rule Ensembles] Given a dataset $\mathcal{D} = \{D_e\}_1^K$, $D_e = \{x^i, y^i\}_1^{N^e}$ that comes from an environment governed by an underlying system and other environments after interventions.
 Without knowing labels of the environments, the task is to learn a classifier $F: \mathcal{X} \rightarrow \mathcal{Y}$ of decision rule ensembles, which can obtain highly predictive performance on the deployment environment that consists of any combination of the potential environments. \end{problem} The general way to solve this problem is to ensure the performance of the model on each potential environment by applying a measurement.
 However, since we cannot observe the environment label for the data at hand, we need additional assumptions about the prior knowledge or the structural relations as help.
-Following~\cite{buhlmann2020invariance,gong2016domain}, we define the following assumptions:
+Following~\cite{gong2016domain}, we define the following assumptions:

-\begin{assumption}[Invariant mechanism] For a set of measurable features $X$ and target label $Y$ under a system with some unmeasurable variables $A$ which might affect both $X$ and $Y$, we assume that it is possible to decompose a subset $X^{\prime}$ from $X$ so that: